Arts District, Los Angeles: Early history

 Spanish priest Juan Crespi founded what is now known as the Arts District in 1796 during an expedition to Alta California.
 During his journey, he discovered a body of water that was surrounded by rich soil.
 This inspired a passage in his journal that states: "Should a town be needed in this location, this site shall be called Our Lady Queen of the Angels."
 The small pueblo was declared a new territory for the Spanish and was officially founded on September 4, 1781.

 Vignes Street is named for Jean-Louis Vignes, an aging adventurer and vintner who arrived in Los Angeles in 1831 by way of the Sandwich Islands (now Hawaii) and Bordeaux.
 He planted grapes on an area span of 104 acres where Cabernet and Sauvignon Blanc vines imported from the southern France thrived.
 By 1849, El Aliso, Vignes' vineyard named for the sacred local sycamore tree, was the largest producer of wine in California.
 The grapes are gone, but the San Antonio Winery just north of the community is a reminder of the area's past.

 By the late 19th century, oranges and grapefruits had replaced grapes as the principal agricultural products of the area; as such, the property west of the riverbank was thick with citrus groves.
-The groves provided a location for filmmaker DW Griffith, who filmed parts of Hollywood's first feature film In Old California there in 1909.
+The groves provided a location for filmmaker D. W. Griffith, who filmed parts of In Old California there in 1909.
 A print shop became the area's first commercial arts enterprise, employing artists from around the region designing labels for the boxes of citrus fruits shipped across the country.

-The growing Santa Fe Freight Depot and warehouses created to serve the citrus industry's shipping needs determined the area's economic character for most of the next century and were responsible for the architectural flavor of the district's structures that have survived earthquakes, flood, and fire.
+The growing Santa Fe Freight Depot and warehouses created to serve the citrus industry's shipping needs determined the area's economic character for most of the next century and were responsible for the architectural flavor of the district's structures that have survived earthquakes, floods, and fires.
+The freight depot would later, in 2001, became the home for an architecture school and a building in the National Register of Historic Places, after the school relocated there.
+Please see Art & Art Related Colleges in this article.

 The single-room hotels for rail workers to the northwest, and the growth of Little Tokyo to the west and Chinatown to the north, created a mix of working-class and cosmopolitan.

 By World War II, the citrus groves had been replaced by factories and the rail freight business was giving way to the trucking industry.
 The area had taken on an industrial character that was growing seedy around the edges.
-Over the next twenty years, many of the independent small manufacturers had either been absorbed by larger competitors, grown too big for their quarters–or simply failed—and an increasing number of vacant warehouse and former factory spaces contributed to a dingy, decaying urban environment typical of many aging big American cities of the era.
+Over the next twenty years, many of the small independent manufacturers had either been absorbed by larger competitors, grown too big for their quarters–or simply failed—and an increasing number of vacant warehouse and former factory spaces contributed to a dingy, decaying urban environment typical of many aging big American cities of the era.